Next, our final news roundup and information overload hour.

 Yeah, easy.

-Uh all the basic functions uh are there.
+All the basic functions are there.

-We have basic grocery stores are open.
+We have basic grocery stores that are open.

 Yes, of course, everything is quite limited, but it's there.

-So if you want to go out and buy like milk and bread and stuff like that, you you can do that.
+So if you want to go out and buy like milk and bread and stuff like that, you can do that.

-Obviously, there will be some uh products on the shelf that are going to be empty, so there will be none of uh say white bread, for example, but you will definitely not starve.
+Obviously, there will be some products on the shelves that are going to be empty.

-You know, the uh you know uh products are there.
+You know, products are there.

-There are big queues on the gas stations, uh, because again, they are very limited, but again, the petrol is there.
+There are big queues on the gas stations because, again, they are very limited.

 And the grocery stores, they work also as a cash machine.

-Uh so that also works.
+So that also works.

-So you say how do we get supplies?
+So you say, how do we get supplies?

 Well, we just go to the shops and get them and buy them.